johnverbiest/microfrontendPOC/README.md

 ### Main

-Renders a simple page, sends out signals to change menu items and has a button that writes an event to application insights.
+Renders a simple page, sends out signals to change menu items and has a button that does a weather forecast.

 ### Frame